 I like roses.

-Imagine row after row of different varieties all put together to create a blast of colour to a backdrop of 19th-century imperial opulence?
+Imagine row after row of different varieties all put together to create a blast of colour to a backdrop of 19th-century imperial opulence.

-That’s the rose garden in the Volksgarten park.
-Again, be sure to go early when nobody is around (and go in summer, when the roses are out, otherwise all you get is a slightly above-average small park).
+Be sure to go early when nobody is around.
+And go in late spring and summer, when the roses are out.
+Otherwise all you get is a small park.

 7. The MAK and more